Burglary, Home Invasions, and Criminal Trespass in Georgia

 Obtaining Legal Assistance

-If you are charged with burglary or trespass, you should consult with a Georgia criminal defense attorney.
+If you are charged with burglary or trespass, consult a Georgia criminal defense attorney.
 An attorney can help you understand the charges against you and how to present the strongest possible defense.

 DEFEND YOUR RIGHTS